ibm-cloud-docs/openshift/rovs-cluster-create.md

    Extend your cluster with key virtualization components.
 These integrations are connected once the cluster provisioning is complete.

-   OpenShift Virtualization operator
+   **OpenShift Virtualization operator**
-   :   Automatically enabled with default settings.
-Creates and maintains the OpenShift Virtualization deployment.
-This integration is required and cannot be disabled.
+   :   Required.
+Automatically configured with default settings.
+Creates and maintains OpenShift Virtualization Deployment.

-   Advanced Cluster Management (ACM)
+   **Advanced Cluster Management (ACM)**
    :   Optional.
 Configure this cluster as the ACM hub cluster to control and monitor other Kubernetes clusters.

-   :   - **Plan**: ACM for Virtualization
+   - **Plan**: ACM for Virtualization
-   :   - **Managed clusters**: Import later (default) or import existing clusters during setup :   - **Disaster recovery**: For disaster recovery, install ODF on a separate managed cluster
+   - **Managed clusters**: Import later
+   - **Disaster recovery**: For disaster recovery, install ODF on a separate managed cluster

-   OpenShift Data Foundation (ODF)
+   **OpenShift Data Foundation (ODF)**
    :   Recommended.
 Provides portable and scalable software-defined file, block, and object persistent storage for your container workloads.
+Configured with default settings.

+   - **Version**: Latest available
-   :   - **Version**: Automatically selected based on OpenShift version :   - **Plan**: Advanced
+   - **Plan**: Advanced
-   :   - **Storage type**: Local Storage (uses NVME storage from bare metal worker nodes)
+   - **Storage type**: Local Storage

-   A storage add-on (ODF or File Storage for VPC) is required to provision a Virtualization Service cluster.
-   {: important}

-   File Storage for VPC
+   **File Storage for VPC**
    :   Alternative to ODF.
 Provides file storage backed by VPC infrastructure.

-Only one storage option (ODF or File Storage for VPC) can be enabled.
+   You must select at least one storage option (ODF or File Storage for VPC) to provision a Virtualization Service cluster.
+   {: important}

 6. Select your **Virtual private cloud**: